 Section 32.1 Committees.
-The Lodge and the City have the right to select their own Negotiations Committee and to change Committee members at will.
+The OPBA and the City have the right to select their own Negotiations Committee for both Units and to change Committee members at will.
 The parties agree to engage in multi-unit bargaining.
 Negotiations teams shall consist of no more than four (4) committee members, excluding consultants.